 I loved reading Bedsit Bohemia.
 It suited my mood after a week consuming mainstream news, bad advertising, urban myths and bullshit through no choice of mine.
 Beaney’s words were a balm of truth, and as I looked out the balcony staring at the traffic thought Jacob Louis Beaney shall need a bigger shelf to sit on.
 I’m hooked.

-Lucky punters can purchase some of Jacob’s work at this weekends, DIY Art Market in Peckham.
-His poetry books that I also snatched in my current bundle, are more genius fun, A Few Poems, Some More Poems & A Few More Poems should be there on a fold out table somewhere near the guy selling mermaid patches.
-Or if you are extra lucky you might just get a chance to grab his ‘duck bath ashtray’ or get to test your skills on his limited edition game of chance ‘Which Is Wee?’
-But if you can’t make it, there is always his Etsy shop.
-Well worth your support as Jacob has loads more ISBN numbers to use up.
+His poetry books that I also snatched in my current bundle, are more genius fun, A Few Poems, Some More Poems & A Few More Poems can be found at his Etsy shop, where if you are extra lucky you might just get a chance to grab his ‘duck bath ashtray’ or get to test your skills on his limited edition game of chance ‘Which Is Wee?’
+All well worth your support as Jacob has loads more ISBN numbers to use up.

 You can find Jacob at your next local fete organising games of whack a rat, tombola or offal bingo or search him on twitter but he never tweets, or farcebook but your gonna have to search that one out.